droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ## E2c.
 Kasimir’s Hovel
 <span class="citation"><em>This scene takes place in Chapter 5: Area N9a.</em></span>

 Kasimir’s hovel is largely as described in <span class="citation">N9a.
 Kasimir's Hovel (p.
 121)</span>.
+For now, you can use [Elite Demonologist](https://2e.aonprd.com/NPCs.aspx?ID=931) stat block but remove all demon abilities.
+He wears [Charm of Resistance](https://2e.aonprd.com/Equipment.aspx?ID=3065) and he has a [Traveler's Cloak](https://2e.aonprd.com/Equipment.aspx?ID=1558) for cold weather.

 If the players enter it, read:

 <div class="description">
 <p>You enter into a small, cozy vestibule several degrees warmer than the chill mists outside.
 The walls of this small chamber are decorated with hanging sketches and portraits of proud and wise-looking elves with dark skin, tree-borne spires carved of dark wood, and artistic depictions of constellations and celestial bodies.
 Two curtains of dark brown fabric obscure the entrance to another chamber beyond.</p>